shobhitsharma/embedo/README.md

 ### .load()

 The `.load()` function is all what you need to embed third party content.
 Since there are restrictions for sizes, that you can't bypass, an additonal functionality is added as **automagic** function which basically scales and add flex support to adjust content with assigned or detected size.
+It can be ignored by passing `{strict: true}` as option.

 ```js
 embedo.load(<HTMLElement>, <URL|string>, <options|{}*optional>)